-The night before the Rolling Stones legend turned 56 years old, Keith Richards was feted with a birthday party at New York City's Russian Tea Room.
+The night before the Rolling Stones legend turned 56 years old back in December 1999, Keith Richards was feted with a birthday party at New York City's Russian Tea Room.
 The band had wrapped up the "No Security" tour earlier in the year, and Richards had been singled out by GQ as one of the publication's "Men of the Year."
 It had been a very strong 12 months for the guitarist, and he was ready to celebrate.

 "He tore down W. 56th St. and I ran after him," the fan told the newspaper.
 "Finally, I stopped at a light and knocked on the window and yelled, 'Please give me my guitar back!'
 Keith was laughing.
 The driver told me to go f--- myself and buy a new guitar, and drove off again.
 I was on foot so there wasn't much I could do."

 While some fans would have gone after Richards legally in hopes of having his guitar returned, this particular Stones follower simply let it bleed.
 Why?
 As he told the NY Daily News, "It's Keith, man."

 "Keith is generally extremely sweet about signing things for fans," his publicist at the time told the paper when reached for comment on the incident.
 "But I gather there are people who try to get his signature on guitars they sell.
 They're not real Rolling Stones fans."